 We love homemade salsa and go through many jars every year.
-There are many recipes to chose from.
-This recipe uses only homegrown ingredients that grow in our garden (with the exception of cumin, I haven’t grown that one yet).
+There are so many recipes to choose from.
+This recipe is the Zesty Salsa from Bell that I converted to grams.
+It uses only homegrown vegetables, no canned food added.

 If you prefer a thicker salsa, make sure to use more meaty tomatoes.
 You can also strain the cut up tomatoes before using them.
 Coarsely chop tomatoes and strain them for a while so the salsa is not so liquid.
 Make sure to weigh out the tomatoes after they have been strained so your recipe still has the needed amount of tomatoes.

 This will result in a fine textured salsa.
-I think this is my favourite, not just, but also because, it is so easy to make.
+I think this is my favourite.
+Not just, but also because, it is so easy to make.

 So let’s get started canning homemade tomato salsa!

-- 2000 gram tomatoes
+- 2000 g (10 cups chopped) tomatoes

-- 800 gram green bell peppers
+- 880 g (5 cups chopped) green bell peppers

-- 250 gram chili pepper (mix mild and hot to taste)
+- 430 g (2-1/2 cups chopped) chili pepper (mix mild and hot to taste)

 - 3 cloves of garlic

-- 1½ cups apple cider vinegar
+- 1-1/4 cups cider vinegar

 - 1 tbsp. salt